The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: A conjecture of Chester, Green, Pufu, Wang and Wen

 \section{A conjecture of Chester, Green, Pufu, Wang and Wen}

-The solution to the differential equation (\ref{eq:DE}) was computed in \cite{GMV2015} and above here in terms of instanton/anti-instanton pairs.
-In particular, the solution involves a $K_{7/2}$-Bessel function term for the homogeneous solutions, which is manifestly nonzero for particular pairs $\alpha_{n_1,n_2}$ in \eqref{eq:alpha1}--\eqref{eq:alpha3}.
-However, when summed together to give the Fourier modes of the solution itself, they give a rather complicated expression.
-Chester, Green, Pufu, Wang and Wen have conjectured, based on ideas from the AdS-CFT correspondence and Yang-Mills theory, that this total sum actually {\it vanishes} \cite{CGPWW2021}.
+The solution (\ref{eq:GMVsol}) to the differential equation (\ref{eq:DE}) was computed in \cite{GMV2015} and above here in terms of instanton/anti-instanton pairs.
+In particular, (\ref{eq:GMVsol}) involves a $K_{7/2}$-Bessel function term for the homogeneous solutions, which is manifestly nonzero for particular pairs $\alpha_{n_1,n_2}$ in \eqref{eq:alpha1}--\eqref{eq:alpha3}.
+However, when summed together in (\ref{eq:alpha}) to give the Fourier modes of the solution itself, they give a rather complicated expression.
+Chester, Green, Pufu, Wang and Wen have conjectured, based on ideas from the AdS-CFT correspondence and Yang-Mills theory, that this total sum actually {\it vanishes} for all $n\neq 0$ \cite{CGPWW2021}, i.e., (\ref{eq:conj2}).

 We present a mathematical calculation which explains the vanishing in \eqref{eq:conj2}.
-However, our explanation falls short of a proof because it involves manipulations of divergent series.
-We will use these to derive the equivalent statement
+However, our explanation falls short of a proof because it involves manipulations of divergent series.\footnote{After this paper was written, a broader statement (containing (\ref{eq:conj2}) as a special case) was rigorously proven in \cite{FKLR}.
+Though our argument correctly deduces that $\sum_{n_1+n_2=n}\alpha_{n_1,n_2}=0$, \cite{FKLR} shows that generalizations of such sums may result in Fourier coefficients of Hecke eigenforms, and in particular can be nonzero.
+Their proof avoids the divergent series here by appealing to the Gross-Zagier Holomorphic Projection Lemma.} We will use these to derive the equivalent statement